mariya12290/VoxelNet_Multilabel_MasterThesis/README.md

 # Important Observation 2
 ##### Voxelnet
 - Voxelnet Based networks need an optimization of vertical scene size for each data sets
+- Unlike pointpillars,height in the scene size is an hyper parameters depending upon datasets
 - Give better accuracy than any lidar only or lidar + image based networks
 - No loss of information like in complex yolo, MV3D and AVOD, so better accuracy